Ingrown hair (razor bumps) vs. herpes: What is the difference?

 Key takeaways:

-• Ingrown hair and herpes differ in causes, appearance and mode of treatment.
+- Ingrown hair and herpes differ in causes, appearance and mode of treatment.

-• Both ingrown hair and herpes can be treated using home remedies and topical creams.
+- Both ingrown hair and herpes can be treated using home remedies and topical creams.

 Razor bumps or ingrown hair are skin issues that occur after shaving.
-Both terms are used to describe cases where hair grows back into the skin after shaving, causing the formation of red bumps.
+Both terms describe cases where hair grows back into the skin after shaving, causing red bumps.
+Razor bumps can appear on any body part that can be shaved.
+The most common places include the underarms, groin, legs, and face.

 Herpes, on the other hand, is a viral infection that causes symptoms that are visible on the skin.
 Often, herpes and razor bumps are mistaken for each other because they both cause bumps or sores to appear on the skin.
 However, they are in no way related.
 So, what differentiates them?